etruel/wpematico/readme.txt

 == Changelog ==
 =xx=
-* Some tweaks on checking fields in the campaign edit .
+* Some tweaks on checking fields in the campaign edit.
+* Algunos ajustes en los user agent en el fetch de los feeds.
+* Algunos ajustes en el test feed.

 = 1.8.3 Nov 12, 2017 =
 * Fixes some issues on delete and update functions in the addons page.